matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

   if we don’t use it responsibly.

-  This series of articles will give you an overview of potential implementation pitfalls; or, in other words, the dark side of the grid.
+  This article series gives you an overview of potential implementation pitfalls; or, in other words, the dark side of the grid.
 tags:
   - css